-Other than the upfront payments received in 2014 from Genentech and Merck, grants and contracts with the United States Government accounted for substantially all of our revenue in each of the last three fiscal years.
-In December 2014, we announced that BARDA had awarded us a contract, as the prime contractor, in the amount of \$30.0 million to support the manufacturing and development activities of our Ebola vaccine product candidate, including clinical development through a new 330-person Phase 1b clinical trial.
-In 2015, BARDA awarded us another \$4.5 million under the base contract and exercised an \$18.0 million option on our existing contract to support the scale-up of the manufacturing process related to our Ebola vaccine product candidate.
-In 2016, BARDA awarded us additional awards under the base contract of \$24.5 million, for a total amount of \$76.8 million received in awards.
-In October 2016, we announced that BARDA had issued us a new \$24.8 million contract to support the advanced development of the investigational rVSV Δ G-ZEBOV GP vaccine candidate, designated V920, designed to induce immunity against the Ebola Zaire virus.
-The new award includes an additional \$51.0 million of contract options which may be exercised by BARDA.
-The new funding is in support of manufacturing facility readiness, manufacturing process qualification activities, and additional clinical trials to support regulatory approval of the V920 vaccine.
+Other than the upfront payments received in 2014 from Genentech and Merck, grants and contracts with the United States Government accounted for substantially all of our revenue in each of the last four fiscal years.
+As the prime contractor for BARDA, since December 2014, we have been awarded a total of approximately \$103.0 million in funding and approximately \$51.0 million of additional contract options to support the manufacturing and development activities of our Ebola vaccine product candidate.
+Activities included clinical development through a 330-person Phase 1b clinical trial, the scale-up of the manufacturing process related to our Ebola vaccine product candidate, and the development of the investigational rVSV Δ G-ZEBOV GP vaccine candidate, designated V920, designed to induce immunity against the Ebola Zaire virus.
+The funding supported manufacturing facility readiness, manufacturing process qualification activities, and additional clinical trials to support regulatory approval of the V920 vaccine currently being led by our partner, Merck.

 We have also received funding from the United States Department of Defense to support the development of contract manufacturing for the vaccine product candidate for clinical trials.
-We were awarded funds of \$6.4 million from DTRA under the initial base contract and additions to this contract during 2014.
-In September 2015, DTRA awarded us another \$8.1 million base contract with future options totaling \$5.2 million to support various development activities of our Ebola vaccine product candidate.
-In March 2016, DTRA awarded us another \$2.9 million base contract with future options totaling \$6.3 million.
+Since 2014, we have been awarded funds of approximately \$15.6 million to support various development activities of our Ebola vaccine product candidate.